faymarie/crowdfunding-analysis/README.md

 **Nailed it!**
 I identified the most valuable project categories by depicting pledges against success rates.
 Accordingly, the most valuable campaigns were:

-1) Technology projects without defined subcategory,
-2) Product Design projects and
+1) Design, in particular Product Design
-3) Documentary films.
+2) Games, in particular Video Games and Tabletop Games
+3) Film & Video Documentaries

 In contrast, the following projects had low funding potential:

 1) mobile games,
 2) Hip-Hop music and
 3) generally journalistic projects.

+## Key Insights for Presentation

+> Select one or two main threads from your exploration to polish up for your presentation.
+Note any changes in design from your exploration step here.

 # Installation
 ### Install python3 and packages using conda package manager